 It is more common to refer to moissanite sizes using actual dimensions in mm instead of using carat weight more commonly used with diamond sales.

-Carles and Colvard also used to make some green moissanites.
+Charles and Colvard also used to make some green moissanites.
 They come in a range of green shades from light green to dark green.
 However they don't make them anymore and there is only a very limited amount of these stones still available.
-I just got a few round green moissanites in for my Fold design.
+I got a few round green moissanites in for my Fold design.

 Care for your moissanite: